Financial-Times/x-dash/packages/x-node-jsx/readme.md

 ## Usage

-This package provides a single helper function to.
+This package provides a single function.
 An options object may be provided to the function when called.
 The options and their defaults are shown below:

 ```js
 installHook({